Skip to main content

 The easiest ways to order repeat prescriptions are:

-The advantages of ordering prescriptions this way are that you can see all the medications which are on your repeat list, you can choose which ones you want to request, you can add a note for the doctor to read and you will be notified when your prescription is ready (or see any messages from your doctor), all online.
+The advantages of ordering prescriptions this way are that you can see all the medications which are on your repeat list, you can choose which ones you want to request, you can add a note regarding this prescription and you will be notified when your prescription is ready (or see any messages regarding this order), all online.

 Collecting your prescription

-Please allow at least 3 working days for a repeat prescription to be processed.
+Please allow at least 10 whole working days for a repeat prescription to be processed.
 Almost all prescriptions will be sent electronically to your preferred pharmacy by default and very few can, or need to be, collected in person.
 We cannot fulfil same day requests for repeat medication.

 You will need to choose a pharmacy to collect your prescription from.
 We call this nominating a pharmacy.